lrama1/ai-vs-ai/README.md

 ### App Logic Flow
 1. Initialization: The script initializes conversation histories for both AI1 and AI2.
 2. Debate Simulation: The simulateDebate function alternates between AI1 and AI2, sending the response from one AI as the input to the other.
-    a.
-Turn Alternation: On each turn, the script checks if it's AI1's or AI2's turn to respond.
+    -  Turn Alternation: On each turn, the script checks if it's AI1's or AI2's turn to respond.
-    b.
-Message Handling: The response from the current AI is pushed to both conversation histories:
+    -  Message Handling: The response from the current AI is pushed to both conversation histories:
-      i.
-As an assistant role in its own history. ii.
-As a user role in the opposing AI's history.
+      -  As an assistant role in its own history.
+      -  As a user role in the opposing AI's history.
 3. Completion: The debate continues until a total of 20 messages have been exchanged.
 The final chat history is then output to the console.

 ### Why Push the User Role from One AI to the Other?